Design, manufacture and installation of a new walkway for public access to HMS Victory Dry Dock (The Dry Dock Experience)

 Site: Royal Navy Museum, Portsmouth

-Power System Services awarded the contract to design manufacture and install public access walkway beneath Nelsons and the Royal Navy’s flagship HMS Victory!
+Power System Services were awarded the contract to design manufacture and install a public access walkway beneath Nelsons and the Royal Navy’s flagship HMS Victory!

-Through public tendering PSS have been awarded the prestigious project to design, manufacture and erect a visitor access walkways under the hull of this famous warship.
-The works involve a detailed 3D scan, design of the walkway and interfaces to the dry dock, and existing bridge.
-Including in this contract is electrical and emergency lighting plus an interesting architectural detail requested by Historic England.
+Through public tendering PSS were awarded this prestigious project.
+The works involve a detailed 3D scan, design of the walkway and interfaces to the dry dock as well as the existing bridge.
+Included in this contract was the electrical and emergency lighting plus some interesting architectural detail requested by Historic England.